wangshangsam/EasyHT/README.md

 # EasyHT
+__Easy Hash Table:__
-Easy Hash Table: An simple, portable (both in user space and kernel space) and extendable implementation of hash table.
+An simple, portable (both in user space and kernel space) and extendable C implementation of hash table.